Need Skills? Use Telka's tools

 Michigan 211 may help locate your options.
 Free emotional support via phone 24/7 is available by calling 888-535-6136 then prompt 8.

 2. Clarify your service needs.
 What would you like help with?
 What do you hope to achieve with mental health therapy?
 Grief work?
 Guidance, mentoring or support for relationships or other stress?
 Symptom specific treatment?
 Diagnostics?
 Remember that only doctors, psychiatrists and nurse practitioners may prescribe medication.
 Speak with your primary care doctor if medication is your main concern.

 2. You are not required to, but you are allowed to ask questions prior to scheduling therapy.
-If a therapist will not answer your screening questions, and you can't find the answers on their website or on the internet, move on to the next therapist on your list.

 4. If you are court ordered for treatment, discuss your options and your rights with your caseworker, attorney, probation officer or advocate.